Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

 To remedy this, we recall that the sign assignments form a $1$-chain in $[0,1]^n$ with values in $\F_2$ (see Subsection~\ref{sub:review_khovanov}).
-It is not necessarily trivial, but the difference of any two sign assignments satisfies a cocycle condition.
+The difference between any two sign assignments satisfies a cocycle condition.
 Therefore, there exists a $0$-cochain $c\in C^0([0,1]^n;\F_2)$ such that $\sigma(\nu)-\nu=\partial^*c$.
 That is,